Meghak1/Python-Basics/README.md

 # Python-Basics

-the reppository contains solutions to basic problems of python from leetcode and hackerrank platform
+the repository contains solutions to basic problems of python from leetcode and hackerrank platform